acbsp/bonafide.guru/en/contents.rst

 devotee goes against instructions of the acharya he deprives himself a possibility to return to the spiritual world.

-We are unable to fully realize the infinite Greatness of His Divine Grace Srila Prabhupada with our material mind.
+We are unable to fully realize the infinite Greatness of |HDGSP|
+with our material mind.
 His appearance on this planet is unique and inimitable.
 There is no one grater or equal to Him in this world.
 Such a personality comes to material world once in a thousands of *Kali-yugas*.
-And only few know who Srila Prabhupada actually is.
-When His disciples asked: "Srila Prabhupada, who are you?"
+And only few know who |SP|
+actually is.
+When His disciples asked: "|SP|, who are you?"
 - He answered: "If I tell you, you won’t believe!"

 His Mission is a continuation of the Lord Caytania Mahaprabhu’s play.
-The real assignment of the Srila Prabhupada’s phenomena – is to make come true the desire and prediction of Lord Caytania Mahaprabhu. **"In each city and each village people will sing the holy name of the Lord".**\ For this purpose Srila Prabhupada has founded a Worldwide Movement of ISKCON, which will be headed by Him as a **bona fide** spiritual master for the period of ten thousand years.
+The real assignment of the |SP|’s phenomena – is to make come true the desire and prediction of Lord Caytania Mahaprabhu. **"In each city and each village people will sing the holy name of the Lord".**\ For this purpose |SP| has founded a Worldwide Movement of ISKCON, which will be headed by Him as a **bona fide** spiritual master for the period of ten thousand years.
 His Mission is to make the whole world to realize Krishna and bring back to God those